 A child who makes a disclosure may have to tell their story on a number of subsequent occasions to the police and/or social workers.
 Therefore, it is vital that their first experience of talking to a trusted adult is a positive one.

-For some extra help: NSPCC Responding to a child's disclosure of abuse
+For some extra help: NSPCC Responding to a child's disclosure of abuse listen to what the child has to say and allow them to speak freely

 During their conversation with the pupil staff will: